-Theorem (Unif. cont. on a bounded interval $\implies$ bounded) If f is uniformly continuous on a bounded interval I then f is bounded on I. (solution on board) Clean proof.
+Theorem (Unif. cont. on a bounded interval \implies bounded) If f is uniformly continuous on a bounded interval I then f is bounded on I. We will come back to proof, but just use the result today.
+Clean proof.

 Clean proof (continued).